triplepoint/OftBot/README.md

 cp configuration-example.php configuration.php
 ```

-TODO - Explain how to edit the configuration file
+The configuration array is more or less self explanatory.

 # Use
-## Start OftBot:
+## Start OftBot

 ``` bash
 cd /wherever/you/cloned/this/repository/OftBot/cli
 ./oftbot.php
 ```

-## Communicating with OftBot
+## Setting up a New Game
 OftBot listens for public messages that start with `@oftbot`.
-Alternately, you can send OftBot a private message.

 So for instance, to call the `help` command, you could say in IRC:
 `@oftbot help`